Archuleta County Marriage License, CO

 Applicants 15 years of age or younger must obtain a court order granting judicial approval as well as complying with the above requirements.
 The court order must be obtained in the county where judicial approval has been granted.

-Officiants in Colorado:
+Marriage Officiants Colorado:

 Couples themselves may solemnize their own marriage (C.R.S.
 14-2-109).
 Others who can solemnize a marriage are judges, retired judges, magistrates, Indian tribe officials and clergy.
 Although the couple may solemnize their own marriage, that does not mean a friend or relative can sign as an officiant on a marriage certificate.
 Instructions for self solemnizing your ceremony are provided at the time you appear in the County Clerk’s office to apply for the license.